 Should we postpone or even cancel our annual general meeting (AGM)?
-Would there be any consequences?
+Will there be any consequences?
 What if we can't submit our annual returns on time?

 Coronavirus is increasingly impacting on how Co-operatives UK members can effectively govern their businesses.
 This guidance page has been developed to give some general governance advice in relation to the coronavirus pandemic - particularly around the planning and staging of annual general meetings (AGMs), filing of annual returns and submission of application forms to the Financial Conduct Authority (FCA).